zuohouwei/codestyle/docs/Naming.md

-# Function Names
+## Function Names
-Function names are written in camelCase starting with a lower case letter.
+Function names are written in 'camelCase' starting with a lower case letter.

 Try to be precise without repeating yourself.
 For example if you provide a function to send a `CanFrame` just call it `send` instead of `sendCanFrame`.
 The signature tells the user that this function sends a `CanFrame`.

-## Example
+### Example
 <table>
 <tr><th width="400px">Good</th><th width="400px">Bad</th></tr>
 <tr><td><pre lang="cpp">